Answers to common questions

-Should I Shave before The Procedure?
+Should I Shave before The Vasectomy?

 You are advised to clip your hair before the procedure.
 It’s best to avoid a close wet shave unless you are used to doing this because bleeding is likely.
 In theory, bleeding from a close shave might increase slightly the risk of post operative infection.

 It’s generally best to use an electric clipper and trim back to a stubble length of around 1mm.
 You may read more about preparing for my vasectomy.

 Can I eat & drink normally on The Day of The Procedure?

 Absolutely, you can eat and drink normally because no sedation is required.

 In fact, it’s best to have something to eat.

 How Long Before I get the All Clear?